hecatechin1/mx6doc/14-setting.md

 ## Language

 Maxthon 6 supports 55 languages.
 Select the **General** tab on the settings page, find the **Language** section, and switch the current browser language there. (mx://settings/)
-You can add backup languages to the language list through _add language_, and quickly switch languages through the drop-down list above.
+You can add backup languages to the language list through **add language**, and quickly switch languages through the drop-down list above.

 ![image](images/14-01.png "=85%,85%")

 ## Direct URL

 Maxthon 6 supports the Direct URL function as before.
-Select the **Advanced** tab and find the Direct URL region.(mx://settings/advance)
+Select the **Advanced** tab and find the Direct URL.(mx://settings/advance)

 ![image](images/14-02.png "=85%,85%")